Avoiding Tick Bites

 If I already have alpha-gal syndrome, why do I need to avoid ticks?

-If you have alpha-gal syndrome, it is important to avoid additional tick bites.
+If you have alpha-gal syndrome, it is important to avoid new tick bites.
 If you are bitten again, your alpha-gal IgE levels can increase (1,2).
 If you aren’t bitten your alpha-gal IgE will likely decline over time and with luck, so will your reactivity (2 3).
 Ticks also transmit infectious diseases.

 For many years I had only a raw pain in my stomach and migraines after eating beef, but no other obvious symptoms.
 In 2017 I was bitten by a Lone Star Tick again and a week later my throat closed up and I had trouble breathing from the smell of cooking beef gravy.
 Not long after, one night I had just five Cheez-its.
 The next thing I know I had full blown anaphylaxis.
 That’s when I learned I was newly reactive to whey and dairy in general, in addition to the red meat.
 Everything changed after that bite.
 Even trace amounts affect me.